CS126SP20/final-project-rrshen/README.md

     2. Then, download Visual Studio Community 2015 with Update 3 for x64.
     3. Run the installer and, if prompted, select Modify and only select Common Tools for Visual C++ 2015.
-    4. When the installation is complete, there is no need to Launch.
+    4. When the installation is complete, there is no need to click Launch.
     Go back to CLion and make the default toolchain a Visual Studio environment that points to C:\Program Files(x86)\Microsoft Visual Studio 14.0.
 Confirm that there are no warnings.
 2. If you don't have Cinder, [download it](https://libcinder.org/download).